 Saving can be even simpler when you begin to reduce costs elsewhere.
 After all, every small expense adds up.
 Start by reviewing policies, memberships, and subscriptions.
 Seek discounts or cancel services that are no longer used.
 Remember, saving just $50 a month is equivalent to saving $600 a year.

 - Shop with a list to avoid spending more than needed

-- Cut out convenience including drinks on the go, eating out, expedited shipping, etc.
+- Swap convenience for saving with drinks on the go, eating out, expedited shipping, etc.

 - Pause before checkout – eliminating just two or three items helps

 There’s only so much we can do to reduce expenses.
 If the amount you’re able to save isn’t enough, get back to the drawing board and consider different ways to bring in additional income.

 - Have a garage sale or sell items online using sites like OfferUp or Craigslist

 - Make some money off hobbies like photography, writing, or crafting